Environmental Cleanup Information for the Rochelle Manufactured Gas Plant in Rochelle, Illinois

 What You Can Expect to See and Hear

-The Rochelle MGP Environmental Cleanup Project will begin in September 2025 and will last approximately one year.
-MGP residuals and soils that exceed applicable Illinois Environmental Protection Agency (Illinois EPA) cleanup objectives will be removed using a combination of excavation methods.
-The remnants of below-ground structures and foundations will also be removed as a part of this effort.
-After the cleanup objectives have been met, the excavation will be backfilled with clean material and the property restored.
+The Rochelle MGP Environmental Cleanup Project began in December 2025 and is expected to last approximately one year.
+MGP residuals and soils that exceed applicable Illinois Environmental Protection Agency (Illinois EPA) cleanup objectives are being removed using a combination of excavation methods.
+The remnants of below-ground structures and foundations are also being removed as a part of this effort.
+After the cleanup objectives have been met, the excavation is backfilled with clean material and the property will be restored.

 Activities associated with the cleanup project are typical of large construction projects.
-Soils exceeding Illinois EPA standards and remnants of below-ground structures will be safely removed and disposed of at a licensed facility.
-The excavation will be then filled with clean materials.
+Soils exceeding Illinois EPA standards and remnants of below-ground structures are being safely removed and disposed of at a licensed facility.
+The excavation is then filled with clean materials.

 -

-Trucks will be entering and leaving the project site taking excavated soil and remnant structures to a licensed disposal facility and bringing clean backfill to the site.
-Trucks will be covered and cleaned before leaving the site.
-A street sweeper will be used on nearby streets, if needed.
+Trucks entering and leaving the project site are taking excavated soil and remnant structures to a licensed disposal facility and bringing clean backfill to the site.
+Trucks are covered and cleaned before leaving the site.
+A street sweeper is used on nearby streets, if needed.
 The truck routes have been developed with input from the City of Rochelle.

 -

-Work will typically be conducted on weekdays during daytime hours.
+Work is typically conducted on weekdays during daytime hours.
 Occasionally, work may occur on a Saturday.
 People who are nearby during active work at the site can expect to hear large excavating equipment.

 -